 Dentists generally evaluate impacted teeth on a case-by-case basis to determine whether to remove them, he adds.
 If a tooth is fully impacted in bone and X-rays show that eruption is unlikely, your dentist will often recommend removal to prevent future problems.

 Ultimately, you have little control over your wisdom teeth.
-“Other than keeping up with oral hygiene and going to the dentist on a regular basis, there’s not much patients can or need to do,” says Dr. Horan.
+“Other than keeping up with oral hygiene and going to the dentist on a regular basis, there’s not much patients can or need to do,” says Dr. Janowicz.